2024–25 Arsenal F.C. season: Goals

-Arsenal scored 112 goals (58 at home, 54 on the road) in all competitions this season – the second most they had netted in a single campaign since 2016–17 – one less than they had managed in the previous season.
-They bagged 31 goals in the Champions League, their highest-ever total in the competition.
+Arsenal scored 112 goals in all competitions this season – the second most they had scored in a single campaign since 2016–17 – one less than they had managed in the previous season.
+They bagged 31 goals in the Champions League, their highest-ever total IN the competition.

-The following twenty players scored for Arsenal's first team during the season, four of them (Havertz, Martinelli, Saka and Trossard) each netted at least 10 goals in all competitions.
+The following twenty players scored for Arsenal's first team during the season.
 It was the first time since 1923–24 that the Gunners had not had a player score ten or more domestic league goals in a season.

-Despite his 3-month injury in February 2025, Germany international Kai Havertz netted 15 goals for Arsenal in all competitions this season.
-That tally was his best in a campaign at an English club and his highest since 18 goals for Bundesliga side Bayer Leverkusen in 2019–20.

 New recruit and Spanish midfielder Mikel Merino – who played as a makeshift striker between February and May 2025 – scored a career-best nine goals in all competitions this season.

 Includes all competitions for senior teams.
 The list is sorted by squad number when season-total goals are equal.
-Players with no goals not included in the list.